jusnguyen03/BigData/README.md

 Please check link https://colab.research.google.com/drive/1N-vSnf-tO9d0jsQF6a4ojT9R_ugpKkOl for the code

 The results of the data for shoe reviews in comparison, after splitting the all the reviews to vine (paid) and non-vine (unpaid) are as follows:
+Shoes
 - total reviews (paid) 4 vs (unpaid) 3,944,284
-- number of 5-star reviews that are helpful votes (paid) 2 vs (non-paid) 2,395,123
+- number of 5-star reviews that are helpful votes (paid) 2 vs (non-paid) 2,395,123 Sports
+- total reviews (paid) 11 vs (unpaid) 4,282,471
+- number of 5-star reviews that are helpful votes (paid) 9 vs (non-paid) 2,710.646

 In conclusion, due to the amount in volume of the total reviews and helpful votes, non-vine (unpaid) has a lot more of a sample size compared to vine (paid), I deem the vine reviews not trustworthy.
-Although, the quality of the vine reviews seem to be great, they are still not trustworthy, because of the very small of amounts that exist (only 4).
-There are 3,944,284 total non-vine reviews, which is a good sample size for the shoe reviews.
+Although, the quality of the vine reviews seem to be great, they are still not trustworthy, because of the very small of amounts that exist (only 4 and 9 respectively for both shoes and sports).
+There are 3,944,284 total non-vine reviews for shoes and 4,282,471 total non-vine reviews for sports, which is a good sample size for the reviews.

 ![]()